Apply for a Grant

 - the degree of innovation in concept and design

-- the relevance of the research to the control of the epidemic or to the benefit of patients with AIDS or AIDS-related conditions, and the intent of the RFP
+- the relevance of the research to the control of the epidemic, the benefit of patients with AIDS or AIDS-related conditions, and the intent of the RFP

 - the qualifications, experience, and productivity of the investigator(s)